babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 }
 ```

-This works for ES2015 but the question next is what about ES2016?
+This works for ES2015, but it begs the question of what we should do about ES2016?
 Are we supposed to create a new folder for each year and a new field in `package.json`?
 That seems unsustainable, and will continue to produce larger `node_modules`.

-This was an issue with Babel itself: we had intended to continue to publish yearly presets (`preset-es2015`, `preset-es2016`..) until `preset-env` removed that need.
+> This was an issue with Babel itself: we had intended to continue to publish yearly presets (`preset-es2015`, `preset-es2016`..) until we realized that `preset-env` would remove that need.

-Publishing it based on specific environments/syntax would seem to be even worse as the amount of combinations only increases.
+Publishing it based on specific environments/syntax would seem to be just as untenable as the amount of combinations only increases (`"ie-11-arrow-functions"`).

-What about providing just the source?
+What about distributing just the source itself?
 That may have similar problems if we used non-standard syntax as mentioned earlier.

-Having a `esnext` field may not be helpful either.
+Having a `esnext` field may not be entirely helpful either.
 The "latest" version of JavaScript changes depending on the point in time we authored the code.

-One suggestion is to provide an ES5 version but also publish a version that includes the latest standard syntax so it can be compiled with `preset-env`.

 ### Dependencies May Not Publish ES2015+

+This effort will only be standard if it becomes straightfoward to do as a library author.
+It will be hard to argue for the significance of this change if both new and popular libraries aren't able to ship the latest syntax.

-- Due to complexity and tooling, it may be difficult for projects to publish ES2015/ESM without more setup.
-This is probably the biggest issue to get right, even docs aren't enough.
-We should add some feature requests to `@babel/cli` to make this easier, and maybe make the `babel` package do this by default?
-Tools like @developit's [microbundle](https://github.com/developit/microbundle) may help a lot with this.
+Due to the complexity and tooling setup, it may be difficult for projects to publish ES2015+/ESM.
+This is probably the biggest issue to get right, and more documentation just isn't enough.

+For Babel, we may need to add some feature requests to `@babel/cli` to make this easier, and maybe make the `babel` package do this by default?
+Or we should integrate better with tools like @developit's [microbundle](https://github.com/developit/microbundle).

-- How do we deal with polyfills (this will be an upcoming post)?
+And how do we deal with polyfills (this will be an upcoming post)?
 What would it look like for a library author not to have to think about polyfills (or the user).

-With that said, how does Babel help with all this?
+With all that said, how does Babel help with all this?

 ## How Babel v7 Helps

-As I've discussed, compiling dependencies in Babel v6 can be pretty painful.
+As we've discussed, compiling dependencies in Babel v6 can be pretty painful.
 Babel v7 will address some of these pain points.

-One issue (which we have fixed in v7) is around config lookup.
-Babel currently runs per file so when compiling a file, it tries to find the closest config to know what to compile against.
-If it doesn't find it in the same directory, it keeps looking up directories (this is why if we don't specify a config but have one in our home directory it might try to load that instead).
+One issue is around configuration lookup.
+Babel currently runs per file so when compiling a file, it tries to find the closest config ([`.babelrc`](https://babeljs.io/docs/en/next/babelrc)) to know what to compile against.
+It will keep looking up the directory tree if it doesn't find it in the current folder.

 ```
 project